turbot/guardrails-docs/docs/runbooks/enterprise-install/update-tef/index.md

 - Use AWS Service Catalog to update Turbot Guardrails Enterprise Foundation (TEF)
 - Monitor and troubleshoot the TEF update process.

 The **Turbot Guardrails Enterprise Foundation (TEF)** is an AWS Service Catalog product that provides automated configuration and management of the infrastructure needed to run the enterprise version of Turbot Guardrails in your AWS account.
-Stack creates networking, compute and logging components that will be shared by all workspaces.
+Stack manages networking, compute and logging components that will be shared by all workspaces.

 ## Prerequisites